 Slide the short sections of tubing into the channels in the filament guides on the laser mount.
 Take care not to break the guides.
 Put the laser into the laser mount, and run the wires through the channel in the base.
 Using a tiny screwdriver, secure the wires in the terminal block on the sensor board, with the red wire on top.

 Using 2 M3x16 screws, mount the sensor board with the photocells facing the slot.

 Add crimps to the ribbon cable.
 Slide the cable into the crimp from the side that has the notch.
 Orient the cable the same way for both crimps.
 Squeeze the crimp closed using a vice to apply even pressure, then trim away any excess wire.

 Turn on the right switch for power.
 The left switch changes between Manual mode, where the speed of the spool is controlled by the knob. and Auto mode, where the speed is controlled by the sensor.
 Press and hold the left button and turn the knob to position the guide arm at the left limit, to set the furthest point the guide will travel in that direction.
 Press and hold the right button and turn the knob to position the guide arm at the right limit .
-When in manual mode, holding the middle button will allow the knob to change the current position of the guide.
+When in Auto mode, holding the middle button will allow the knob to change the current position of the guide.
 The direction the guide traveled to reach that position will be the direction it continues to move as the spool turns.

-When in Auto mode, the middle button calibrates the sensors.
+When in Manual mode, the middle button calibrates the sensors.
 When the button is pushed, the winder will go into calibration mode for 5 seconds.
 During this time pass a piece of filament back and forth between the filament guides to cast a shadow over all of the sensors.
 The winder will record the darkest and lightest values during those 5 seconds and determine what is shadow and what is ambient light.